MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 ## Local context storage files

 The local context file name is `.local_context` and is stored in your working directory.
-If you are using [Azure Cloud Shell](https://shell.azure.com), your working directory is in the storage account being used by the Azure CLI.
-If you are using a [local install](/install-azure-cli), your working directory is on your local machine.
+If you are using [Azure Cloud Shell](https://shell.azure.com) to execute Azure CLI commands, your working directory is in the storage account being used by the Azure CLI.
+If you are using a [local install](/install-azure-cli) of the Azure CLI, your working directory is on your local machine.
+In either case, the local context file is a hidden file and should not be manually updated.

 ## Local context parameters